Think about the risk of going out

 Consider the risk to yourself and the people you live with.
-Older adults and people with pre-existing health conditions are most in danger if they get COVID-19.
+Unvaccinated older adults and people with pre-existing health conditions are most in danger if they get COVID-19.

 Consider the number of COVID-19 positive cases in your area.
 Is it increasing, staying flat, or decreasing in your community?
 It is safer to go out when cases are low or decreasing.
 See cases in San Francisco.

 Plan for your outing

-Outdoor activities are safest.
-Avoid being indoors.
+Outdoor activities are much safer than indoor activities.
 If you have to be inside, try to be in rooms with open windows or good ventilation.